WGLab/DeepMod2/README.md

 ## Examples

-Please refer to [Example](https://github.com/WGLab/DeepMod2/blob/main/docs/Example.md) for a complete tutorial on how to run DeepMod2.
-A test dataset consisting of a small example of 100 reads in both POD5 and FAST5 format as well as the expected results in this release: https://github.com/WGLab/DeepMod2/releases/tag/v0.1.1.
+Please refer to [Example](https://github.com/WGLab/DeepMod2/blob/main/docs/Example.md) for a complete tutorial on how to run DeepMod2 under various scenarios.
+A test dataset consisting of a small example of ~60 reads in both POD5 and FAST5 format as well as the expected results in this release:https://github.com/WGLab/DeepMod2/releases/tag/v0.3.0.